 Healthy High Streets towns.

-The Healthy High Streets programme is currently supporting 67 towns across the UK, from Kirkwall in the Orkneys to Penzance.
+The Healthy High Streets programme is now supporting 100 towns across the UK, from Kirkwall in the Orkneys to Penzance.
 See a list of Healthy High Streets towns.

-The programme is backed by corporate partners Boots UK, EE, Exterion Media, Greggs, Marks & Spencer and Santander.
+The programme is backed by corporate partners Boots UK, EE, Exterion Media, Greggs, Marks & Spencer, Santander and Wilko.
 These businesses are collaborating with local town teams to develop and implement activities such as:

 Enabling access to landlords to address issues around empty and unsightly properties